ozguronsoy/HephAudio/docs/HephAudio/Oscillators/Oscillator.md

 [Methods](#methods)

 ### Description
 Base class for oscillators.
 Oscillators are used for generating periodic signals.
+Check this [tutorial](/docs/tutorials/UsingOscillators.md) to learn how and when to use oscillators.
 <br><br>

 ### Parameters